marczaku/201-algorithms-data-structures/algodata-202-sort/README.md

 - O(n log n)
 - version of Quicksort that falls back to other algorithm in bad cases
 - fastest known stable/unstable sorting algorithms

-## ToDo:
-- Create a `static class TurboSort`
-- Add a `BubbleSort(TurboList<int>)`-Method that sorts the List's elements using Bubblesort.
-- Add a `QuickSort(TurboList<int>)`-Method that sorts the List's elements using Quicksort.
-- Bonus: Add a `SelectionSort(TurboList<int>)`-Method that sorts the List using SelectionSort.
-- Compare the Speed of the algorithms using `System.Stopwatch`.
-  - For random, unsorted lists.
-  - For reverse-sorted lists.
-  - For sorted lists.
-- Write Tests for your Sorting-Algorithms!
-  - Do they sort successfully?
-  - Do they sort in-place or out-of-place?
-- Can you implement the Algorithms in a way that they work for your `TurboList`, but also a `System.Array`, a `System.Collections.Generic.List` and your `TurboLinkedList`?
-Hint: Use the Interface `System.Collections.Generic.IList<T>`
-- Can you make the Algorithm Generic?
-Hint: Use the Interface `IComparable` or `IComparer`